Solar Panels In Wisconsin

 The average solar panel weighs about 40 pounds.
 This will add about 2.8 pounds per square foot to pitched roofs, and about 5 pounds per square foot for flat roofs.

-How much does it cost to lease solar panels?
+How long does it take to break even on solar panels?

 Interesting Info About Wisconsin